 I was reunited with my mom after four years, only for her to die four months later.

-I found my dad, but he passed away a few years later too.
+I found my dad, who passed away a few years later.

 My baby niece had only lived five days after her birth.

 Pain and anger had been my first real friends, but this rage was a new emotion.

 I had survived all the sh*t the world had thrown at me.